isliese/ASTRO-ASL/README.md

 - **Built for Space**: Engineered to work in zero-gravity and vacuum conditions
 - **Offline AI**: Works without any internet connection, runs locally
-- **Mission-Critical UX**: Simplified UI for high-pressure scenarios I can't create a file directly, but you can copy and paste the following content into a file and save it as `README.md`:
+- **Mission-Critical UX**: Simplified UI for high-pressure scenarios

 # 🚀 Steps to Use